Gut Support for Special Needs Children

 In reading the studies done, it talks about metabolism and the gut microbiome.

 Many medical professionals now recognize metabolic/biochemical abnormalities are present in children with special needs.
-They suggest nutritional support may improve the underlying biochemical abnormalities to lessen symptoms.
-(2)
+They suggest nutritional support may improve the underlying biochemical abnormalities.

-Research shows that there are natural, nutritional solutions that may help improve the child’s health and abilities.
+Research shows that there are natural, nutritional solutions that may help improve the child’s health.

-Studies have been done which show that special needs children have similar physical problems and nutritional deficiencies that should be addressed for better health.
+Studies have shown that special needs children have similar physical problems and nutritional deficiencies that should be addressed for better health.
 According to studies special needs children tend to have weak immune systems, causing decreased resistance to infections, particularly upper respiratory and ear infections.
-(1) They may also suffer from autoimmune problems, food allergies heavy metal toxicity and sub clinical hypothyroidism.
-(2)(3)
+They may also suffer from autoimmune problems, food allergies heavy metal toxicity and sub clinical hypothyroidism.

 Orthodox medicine defines special needs as a neurological disorder and treats patients with behavioral modification programs and with drugs.
 However, the brain is a physical part of the person, whose functioning can be improved through nutrition.